XodoDocs/docstrap/README.md

 		}
 	}
 	```
 * __categories__ Defaults to false.
-When `categories` is true and `sort` is "category", members and methods will be sorted by the values of their `@category` tags.
-Members with the same category will be placed under a subheading labelled with the title of their category; the same is true for methods but separately from members.
-Thes subheadings will also show up in the side nav.
+When `categories` is true and `sort` is "category", members, methods, and events will be sorted within their groups by the values of their `@category` tags.
+Items with the same category will be placed under a subheading labelled with the title of their category.
+These subheadings will also show up in the side nav.

 ## Syntax Highlighting ##